bnielsen1965/mongo-aggregate-transform/README.md

 # mongo-aggregate-transform

+> DEPRECATED
+> NOTE: Use the mongo-stringto module in place of this module.
+> There are some minor breakage changes but the naming and documentation are
+> better and development of this module will go no further.

 Special transforms to handle type casting in mongo aggregate pipes.

 The transform module is utilized on the server where aggregate pipe requests